How to Get Better Grades in School

 Your Path to Better Grades

 Getting better grades in school is about building habits that work for you.
-Mia’s journey from a C to a B shows that setting goals, managing time, engaging in class, studying smart, tackling assignments, tracking progress, and seeking help can transform your academic path.
+Mia’s journey from a C to a B shows that setting goals, managing time, engaging in class, studying smart, tackling assignments, tracking progress, building a support network, and seeking help can transform your academic path.
 With tools like our Grade Calculator, you can estimate your final results and stay motivated.
-Start with one step today—set a goal or check your grades—and watch your progress soar.
+Start with one step today - set a goal or check your grades - and watch your progress soar.